-6.8.4.1 Criteria for Defining Chronic Lowering of Groundwater Levels Undesirable Results groundwater quality degradation is undesirable as a direct result of GSP implementation.
+6.8.4.1 Criteria for Defining Degraded Groundwater Quality Results groundwater quality degradation is undesirable as a direct result of GSP implementation.
 However, some groundwater quality changes are expected to occur independent of SGMA activities; because these changes are not related to SGMA activities they do not constitute an undesirable result.
 Therefore, the degradation of groundwater quality undesirable result is as follows: